MartinBINARD/MartinBinard_7_02122021/README.md

 # Change done

-* Add delete user function in user.controller.js.
+* Add new modifyPost function post.controller.js.

 # Before to run this server